 How to watch the 2018 Oscars Best Picture nominees online

-The Oscars are just days away, leaving just enough time for viewers to watch the 2018 Best Picture nominees ahead of Hollywood’s biggest night.
+The Oscars willl be here in a few hours -- during which the Best Picture winner will be revealed.

-If you don't want to make a trip to the movie theater, you may be in luck: more than half of this year's crop can be watched online.
+If you don't want to make a trip to the movie theater, you may be in luck: more than half of this year's Best Picture nominees can be watched online.

 Read on for a look at how you can watch these films without taking a trip to the cineplex.